-Agreements among technology users on the price at which they will offer or accept an IP licence may also give rise to a price-fixing claim.
-Recently, the DOJ has expressed concerns that users of standardised technologies (acting collectively through a standards development organisation) may engage in de facto price fixing by imposing policies that improperly shift bargaining leverage towards licensees and signalled its intention to scrutinise such conduct.
+Agreements among technology users on the price at which they will accept a licence may also give rise to a price-fixing claim.
+Recently, the DOJ has expressed concerns that users of standardised technologies (acting collectively through a standards-development organisation) may engage in de facto price fixing by imposing policies that improperly shift bargaining leverage towards licensees and signalled its intention to scrutinise such conduct.